-- C. Individual sports of baseball, golf, softball, and wrestling:

-- If there is a JV schedule and a Varsity Reserve schedule for these sports, the 1. district will employ a coach for that sport.

-- Middle School basketball and volleyball: D

-- 7th grade 1 coach 1.

-- 2 8th grade - 1 coach

-- Ε. Middle school golf, track and wrestling:

-- 1. 0-19 total participants - 1 coach

-- 2. 20-29 total participants - 2 coaches

-- 30 or more participants 3 coaches 3.

-- Ability to schedule additional games/matches.

-- F. F. Ability to improve practice time to provide

-- Extended practice time 1.

-- Provide more individual coaching supervision.
-2.

-- H. Adequate access to facilities.

-- Exceptions may be approved by the administration. Ι.
+- C. Individual sports of baseball, golf, softball, and wrestling: - If there is a JV schedule and a Varsity Reserve schedule for these sports, the 1. district will employ a coach for that sport. - Middle School basketball and volleyball: D. - 7^{th} grade 1 coach 8^{th} grade 1 coach 1. - 2. - Middle school golf, track and wrestling: E. - 1.
+0-19 total participants - 1 coach - 2.
+20-29 total participants - 2 coaches - 30 or more participants 3 coaches 3. - F. Ability to schedule additional games/matches. - F. Ability to improve practice time to provide - Extended practice time 1. - 2.
+Provide more individual coaching supervision. - Η. Adequate access to facilities. - Exceptions may be approved by the administration. Ι.

 Please note that these criteria apply after the fifth day of actual practice.
 Guidelines found in this document are to be used to assist in the decision-making process.
-It is important to note that such quidelines do not insure the employment of assistant coaches as per a specific request.
+It is important to note that such guidelines do not insure the employment of assistant coaches as per a specific request.